 I’m also glad that it has made its policy more clear.
 In the past, there was only one document for all of its products, but now it’s more specific about the data it collects through its VPN.

 Was Norton VPN Audited?
-No
+Yes

 Based in the US

-Torrenting — Few Options for Optimizing P2P Downloads
+Torrenting – Limited Options for P2P

 5.5

 I could torrent with Norton VPN, but only with its single P2P-optimized server.
-This server gives you a location in The Netherlands.
+This server gives you a location in the Netherlands.
 However, since all of Norton’s locations are virtual, I’m not sure where it’s actually located.

 My downloads finished relatively quickly, but I can’t guarantee you’ll have the same result.
 This is because I suspect speeds will drop severely if you’re far away from its specialty server.
 Normally, I can download a 700MB file in about 14 minutes.
 Connected to the VPN, it only took 17 minutes to finish.